How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Analysis

-When trained on {NCBI} and {CDR}$_\text{dis}$, the performance of models for COVID-19 is markedly different.
-This difference in performance can be caused by three factors.
-First, the {CDR} corpus contains a number of chemical mentions with the pattern ``\{\textit{Abbreviation}\}-\{\textit{Number}\}'' such as ``MK-486'' and ``FLA-63,'' thus models can misunderstand the pattern must be the chemical type, not a disease type.
-Second, {NCBI} contains several times more abbreviations than {CDR}$_\text{dis}$ in the training set, which could help generalization to COVID-19 that is also an abbreviation.
-Lastly, {NCBI} has the entity ``EA-2'' in the training set with a similar pattern to COVID-19, while {CDR}$_\text{dis}$ does not have any disease entity with the pattern.
+When trained on \ncbi~and \cdrdis, the gap in performance between the models on COVID-19 is remarkable.
+This can be caused by three factors.
+First, the \cdr~corpus contains a number of chemical mentions with the pattern ``\{\textit{Abbreviation}\}-\{\textit{Number}\}'' such as ``MK-486'' and ``FLA-63,'' thus models can misunderstand the pattern must be the chemical type, not a disease type.
+Second, \ncbi~contains several times more abbreviations than \cdrdis~in the training set, which could help generalization to COVID-19 that is also an abbreviation.
+Lastly, \ncbi~has the entity ``EA-2'' in the training set with a similar pattern to COVID-19, while \cdrdis~does not have any disease entity with the pattern.
 Replacing ``EA-2'' with ``EA'' significantly reduces the performance of BioBERT dramatically decreases from 45.7 to 11.2, which supports our claim.

-\paragraph{\normalfont{\textbf{Tokenization Issue}}} Following BioBERT's preprocessing method\footnote{https://github.com/dmis-lab/biobert-pytorch}, we split words into subwords based on punctuations.
-For example, ``COVID-19'' is splitted into three words ``COVID'', ``-,'' and ``19''.
-This tokenization makes it easy to deal with nested entities.
-If ``SARS-CoV'' is splitted into subwords, a model cannot detect ``SARS'' as a disease.
-However, the tokenization is not an optimal way in predicting the whole word ``SARS-CoV'' as a virus.

-To see if dramatic low performance is due to the tokenization issue, we preprocessed ``COVID-19'' as a single word and tested BioBERT on them.
-As a result, the performance of BioBERT has improved from 45.7 to 54.1, and from 3.4 to 15.4, when trained on {NCBI} and {CDR}$_\text{dis}$, respectively.
-Although the change in tokenization clearly boosts performance, we have seen that the performance improvement in Table \ref{tab:edit_covid_form} and Table \ref{tab:augment_results}, which is not explained by the tokenization issue alone.
-The main reason for the failure in recognizing COVID-19 is that models are vulnerable to unique name patterns.